Did you know that air quality is just as important indoors as it is outdoors?

 The main indoor pollutant culprit?
 Volatile organic compounds (or VOCs).
 These are mainly carbon-based molecules found as gases in the air—originating from household products, cooking processes or indoor mold.
 At high concentrations, they can cause irritations and decreased breathing capacity.
 Some are classified as carcinogenic.

 But all is not lost!
 Simple actions can help improve the air you breathe at home.
-Here’s our best advice to vanquish VOCs and keep a clean air household this holiday season.
+Here’s our best advice to vanquish VOCs and keep a clean air household.

-1. It might be chilly outside, but you still need to ventilate!
+1. Ventilate!
 Ideally you should open all external windows and doors in your home for 10 to 15 minutes a day—whatever the season.
 Pro tip: Use the Plume Air Report to choose the best moment to ventilate when outdoor air pollution is lowest!

-2. Cooking up a festive feast?
+2. Cooking?
 Turn on the extractor fan.
 It’s also a good idea to ventilate after cooking as indoor pollution can worsen due to oil and other ingredients evaporating into the air.

 3. Treating yourself with a scented candle?
 Make sure you read the label.
 (On incense and deodorisers too!)
 They smell good, but many fragrances are allergy-inducing.
 There are official lists of safe-to-use products, and harmful substances should be mentioned on product labels.

-5. Time for the post-party clean up?
+5. Time for to clean up?
 Choose your products wisely.
-Keep an eye on the label!
+Keep an eye on the label.
 It’s better to go for multi-use products, to avoid combining multiple irritants.
 Make sure to store these products in a safe, ventilated area.
-Avoid sprays, and try savon noir or white vinegar instead!
+Avoid sprays, and try savon noir or white vinegar instead.